porcoesphino/knowledge/sciences/social/political_science/governments_primer.md

 [totalitarian regimes](https://en.wikipedia.org/wiki/Totalitarianism) regimes
 and, sitting between these two,
 [authoritarian regimes](https://en.wikipedia.org/wiki/Authoritarianism).
 There
-are a number of hybrid regimes including some that can lie in different places along this spectrum, like:
+are a number of hybrid regimes.
+There are some categories that map cleanly onto this spectrum that often use different names, like:
 [monarchies](https://en.wikipedia.org/wiki/Monarchy),
 [theocracies](https://en.wikipedia.org/wiki/Theocracy),
 [oligarchies](https://en.wikipedia.org/wiki/Oligarchy), and